 These assets are subsequently measured at fair value.
-Net gains and losses, including any interest or dividend income, are recognized in profit or loss.
+Net gains or losses, including any interest or dividend income, are recognized in profit or loss.

-Financial assets at amortised cost
+Financial assets at amortized cost

-These assets are subsequently measured at amortised cost using the effective interest method.
-The amortised cost is reduced by impairment losses (see accounting policy on impairment).
-Interest income, foreign exchange gains and losses and impairment are recognized in profit or loss.
-Any gain or loss on de-recognition is recognized in profit or loss.
+These assets are subsequently measured at amortized cost using the effective interest method.
+The amortized cost is reduced by impairment losses.
+Interest income, foreign exchange gains and losses and impairment losses are recognized in profit or loss.
+Any gain or loss on derecognition is recognized in profit or loss.